 - There's a difference between freestone peaches and clingstone.
 Freestone peaches have pits that come out easily.
 They are easy to peel and slice.
 Clingstone peaches have pits that stick tightly to the fruit.
 They are harder to peel and slice.

-- If jars do not seal after the first processing, remove the contents from the jars and reheat them to a boil before repacking.
+- After following along with how to can peaches, if jars do not seal after the first processing, remove the contents from the jars and reheat them to a boil before repacking.

 - Use fresh, sterilized jars and new lids for reprocessing.